 To whom it may concern,

-One of the main reasons why I believe to be deserving of your support is because I had gone through really tough experiences as an international student while in the U.S. My story began in 2008 when I travelled to America all the way from Venezuela.
+One of the main reasons why I believe to be deserving of your support is because I had gone through really tough experiences as an international student while in the U.S. My story began in 2008, when I traveled to America all the way from Venezuela.
 I attended Iowa Western Community College, but after a couple of semesters there, I transferred to Minneapolis Community & Technical College.
 As soon as I arrived in Minneapolis, I had to check in at the International Department of what would become my new school.
 And to my surprise, during my first meeting with the man in charge of international students, named Kevin Kujawa, he took the liberty to yell at me several times.
-His threatening position came from the simple fact that I wasn’t sure which major/field of study I wanted to choose from the MCTC’S catalog.
+His threatening position came from the simple fact that I wasn’t sure which major/field of study I wanted to choose from the MCTC’s catalog.
 This man was also my college adviser.
 So it was definitely his job to inform me about the school’s programs/fields of study.
 Instead, he decided to threaten me with his angry/strong demeanor while using terms such as probation, suspension and deportation.
 He then proceeded to give me a week to choose a major on my own.
 During my first year of attending this Community College, this man made me go see him once every two weeks.
 I suffered a great deal of oppression in every meeting I had with this particular person.
 And during the Fall-2010 semester, he basically made me go see him once a week.
 He would even schedule the appointments for me in his own desk computer at the end of each meeting.
 And again, this person’s main goal was to threaten me and bring me down morally every single time.
-He would even advise me not to go to shopping malls such as “The Mall of America” because he didn’t want me to socialize with people and/or make any friends/connections in the U.S. I’ve always been a shy guy my entire life but after going through that horrible experience with Mr. Kujawa, I actually became extremely shy.
-Long story short, I was able to complete an A.F.A Degree in Theater with honors at MCTC and then I transferred to the University of Minnesota to pursue a B.A. in English.
-And to my surprise during my first meeting with Duane Rohovit, one of the men in charge of international students at the U, he started talking about wishing that the president of my country Hugo Chavez would die.
+He would even advise me not to go to shopping malls such as “The Mall of America” because he didn’t want me to socialize with people and/or make any friends/connections in the U.S. I’ve always been a shy guy my entire life, but after going through that horrible experience with Mr. Kujawa, I actually became a lot more insecure.
+Long story short, I was able to complete an A.F.A Degree in Theater with honors at MCTC.
+And I then transferred to the University of Minnesota to pursue a B.A. in English.
+But to my surprise, during my first meeting with Duane Rohovit, one of the men in charge of international students at the U, he started talking about wishing that the president of my country Hugo Chavez would die.
 I’ve never been in favor of Hugo Chavez’s policies.
 But I found it extremely offensive that this particular school official would say that to me during my first interview with him.
-He also went over the fact that many international students that came to study at the U of M “got burned and went back home”.
-He clearly wanted me to understand that since the school’s pace was very fast, it was a very difficult/tough one.
+He also went over the fact that many international students that went to study at the U of M “got burned and went back home”.
+He clearly wanted me to understand that since the school’s academic pace was very fast, it was a very difficult/tough one to keep up with.
 He then proceeded to give me a whole chat about domestic violence being severely punished in the U.S. Almost as if he thought I was going to end up hitting a woman or something along those lines.
 This was obviously super insane to say the least.
 And I felt that I couldn’t let what had already happened to me at MCTC happen to me all over again.
-So I started trying to make an indirect statement to this person by mentioning that based on past experiences, I had noticed that people holding jobs/positions like the one he had seemed to behave as if they were cops.
+So I started trying to make an indirect statement to this person by mentioning that based on past experiences, I had noticed that people holding jobs/positions like the one he had, seemed to behave as if they were cops.
 So he then tried to defend himself by telling me that he was a lawyer and that he had spent most of his life interrogating prisoners.
 And that working at a University was the last type of job that he would’ve ever imagined holding.
 He also mentioned that he knew Kevin Kujawa very well because he often kept in touch with him over the phone since most students transferred between colleges.
-After I got out of this meeting at the U, a memory of one of my last meeting sessions I had with Mr. Kujawa passed through my mind.
-In that meeting, he mentioned very quietly and quickly that he had worked for immigration for 28 years prior to holding the position he had at that Community College.
+After I got out of this meeting at the U, a memory of one of my last visits to Mr. Kujawa’s office passed through my mind.
+In that meeting, he mentioned very quietly and quickly that he had worked for immigration for twenty eight years prior to holding the position he had at that Community College.
 This pretty much shows that the U.S. Government is purposely placing very threatening individuals with extremely tough professional backgrounds in schools all over the U.S. to deal with International Students.

 Thank you very much for your time to read this.